aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/working-with-markdown-features/_index.md

 - Quotes are paragraphs with "Quote" in the style name.
 - HorizontalRule is a paragraph with HorizontalRule shape.

+{{% alert color="primary" %}}

+There are nuances of translating Markdown to the Aspose.Words Document Object Model (DOM), described in the article ["Translate Markdown to Document Object Model (DOM)"](https://docs.aspose.com/words/net/translate-markdown-to-document-object-model/).

+{{% /alert %}}

 ## Markdown Document with Emphases

 This section demonstrates you how to produce a markdown document with emphases as given below: